Welcome to SPJARA!

 Here's the latest news from our part of Cheltenham

 Working with our neighbouring residents' association, NARA, we obtained a grant from the county to help brighten our favourite local shopping street.
-We installed and planted two new planters outside the Co-op (see photos).
-And Rhys Cowe, our artist, is redecorating a new utility box on the corner with Grafton Road.
-Roundabout branding repaired
+We installed and planted two new planters on the build-outs outside the Co-op (see photos).
+The Co-op helps to water them.
+We've moved the old planters that were there before to the Norwood Triangle - see below.
+Meanwhile, Rhys Cowe, our artist, has decorated several new utility boxes in Bath Road (see opposite). ....and brightening up the Norwood Triangle

-Huge thanks to the Cook Shop and Lizzie Smith its owner for their incredibly generous funding for the repair to the Bath Road roundabout's "branding" which was damaged recently for the umpteenth time.
+Huge thanks to the Cook Shop and Lizzie Smith, its owner, for their incredibly generous funding for the repair to the Bath Road roundabout's "branding" which was damaged recently for the umpteenth time.
 (See pictures below of earlier damage to a panel and now repaired).
 We are deeply appreciative and very much hope that SPJARA residents will consider reciprocating this by supporting the Cook Shop.
-And thanks too to Chantal Freeman who was out doing the work at 7AM on Easter Sunday morning before the traffic.
-Latest planning news
+And thanks too to Chantal Freeman who was out doing the work at 7AM on Easter Sunday morning before the traffic. |

 SPJARA* is the Residents' Association that covers the roads and streets of Cheltenham shown on the map below.
 The name SPJARA comes from St. Philip and James Church which lies at the centre of our area.
 However, we have no formal link to the church.